The best way to sum up editorial photography is the pictures you see in a magazine which aren’t advertisements.

 If your images are being used to support an article, then ask to read it before you go out in the field.

-Knowing how the piece flows will give you a better understanding of how to go about capturing images which will enhance or reinforce the message.
+Knowing how the piece flows will give you a better understanding of how to go about capturing images that will enhance or reinforce the message.

 If the article mentions specific items such as a restaurant dish, ask that it be created before you arrive.